-This style seems to heavily gain momentum throughout the United States as it’s preserved charming look intervenes with the timeless simplicity of the design.
-This house style tends to entice everyone who admires to have a walk throughout the house or in most cases, build one.
+This style seems to have gained momentum throughout the United States as its preserved charming look intervenes with the timeless simplicity of the design.
+This house style tends to entice everyone who admires to have a walk throughout the house or, in most cases, build one.

-In respect to other design styles, modern craftsman shares similarities with the modern farmhouse house style, due to a sense of alignment in their design principles and a feel of revival from the past.
+With respect to other styles, modern craftsman share similarities with the modern farmhouse house style due to a sense of alignment in their design principles and a feel of revival from the past.
 To name a few features, let’s have a look below!

 Modern Craftsman Style vs Modern Farmhouse Style

-1. Color Palettes: Modern farmhouse style is mostly painted in black and white hued accents for the door and window frames however, the modern craftsman style can be observed in striking neutral shades.
+Color Palettes: Modern farmhouse styles are mostly painted in black and white-hued accents for the door and window frames; however, this design can be observed in striking neutral shades.

-3. Stone wainscotting: Modern craftsman style displays natural stone cladding on its column and roofs.
+Stone wainscotting: This design aesthetics displays natural stone cladding on its columns and roofs.
 Meanwhile, the farmhouse style uses vertical sidings and metal accents to make their façade look dramatic.

-4. Interiors: Modern contemporary is the similarity.
-An airy and subtle neutral palette highlights the simplicity in both these design styles which dates them back to 19th CE while modernizing the architectural elements.
+Interiors: Modern contemporary is the similarity.
+An airy and subtle neutral color palette highlights the simplicity in both these styles, which dates back to the 19th CE while modernizing the architectural elements.

-Due to the historical significance of these homes, more and more Americans are looking for modern craftsman houses.
-Their eye-catchy profile and noteworthy features make them a very suitable option across the country.
+Due to the historical significance of these homes, more and more Americans are looking for houses styled in this design.
+Their eye-catching profile and noteworthy features make them a very suitable option across the country.
 Similar to the traditional craftsman homes, these features remain on the façade of the homes with some minor modern alterations that are as follows:

 1. Grand Covered Porches